Tanvir-SS/harmony-ai-group27/README.md

 ## Quickstart

-From the zip file you will have to download GTZAN data set and place the genre folders that contain their .wav files into the data\raw\gtzan.
+You will have to download GTZAN data set and place the genre folders that contain their .wav files into the data\raw\gtzan.
 After downloading the dataset.
-Please follow the instructions below to set up the virtual enviroment, for the zip folder they environment may already be contained in .venv .
+Please follow the instructions below to set up the virtual enviroment.
 You can run the pipeline or jump straight into the main model via running: python -m harmony_ai.ui_gradio It may take up to 500 seconds to classify and sort the first set of inputs.
 After that it takes about 20 seconds.

 GTZAN data link: https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification Put GTZAN here (genre folders):